openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

       in the longrun.
 But this will be done later on unless there is an urgent need forit.

 Since my end semester exams ended on May 27th, no work was done duringthe first week of
       GsoC.
-Hence, this can be regarded as a summary of mywork for the second week (May 29 â€“ June 04).
+Hence, this can be regarded as a summary of mywork for the second week (May 29 – June 04).
 Also, please note that Iwill maintain weekly reports on the blog henceforth.

 Please feel free to add comments and suggestions below.

-â€
+”

-â€œ
+“

 [Jos Poortvliet:
         GSOC mentoring](http://blog.jospoortvliet.com/2011/06/gsoc-mentoring.html)

-Dave Neary has written anÂ [interesting
+Dave Neary has written an [interesting
         blogpost on 'effective mentoring'](http://blogs.gnome.org/bolsh/2011/05/31/effective-mentoring-programs/).

 If you don't feel like reading the whole thing (it's big, yes) I can give you some